🚀

 Toggle to enable conditional logic and then set your conditions below.

-You can show or hide fields based on user input values.
+Here you can show or hide fields based on one or more user input values.

-You can use conditional logic to determine which notification to send to a user based on the information they enter into your form.
+Gravity Forms allows you to send email messages after a user submits your form.
+You can use conditional logic to determine which notification to send to a user based on the information they enter in their submission.

 In this example, we’re only sending this notification to users who chose “Americano” as their favorite type of coffee.